 The standard Nintendo Switch found in stores is no longer identical to the one available at launch in 2017.
 It underwent an internal refreshment without becoming an official second model, with the battery life getting a major boost.
 This was not a result of a different battery for the system, but rather a more efficient Tegra X1 chip.
 Slight performance improvements have been reported in certain games, as well as a slightly different tint to the display, but the increased three or so hours of battery life is the real selling point here.

 The Nintendo Switch comes with just 32GB of flash storage on the console itself, which is not even enough to completely install digital versions of certain games.
 If you purchase physical cartridges for the system, only a small portion of the game must be installed on your system, while the rest will run directly from the card itself.
-The Switch is the only modern game system that doesn’t make use of discs, and is the only system that does not force you to install games before playing them.
+The Switch is the only modern game system that doesn’t make use of discs and is the only system that does not force you to install games before playing them.

 If you need more storage space, the Nintendo Switch also supports microSDXC cards, which can potentially raise its capacity to 512GB or more.
 These aren’t cheap, however, and have to be factored into the cost of the system when purchasing.

-If you’re concerned about losing access to your precious game save data, a Nintendo Switch Online memberships gives players access to cloud saves and game data backups, which are done automatically when the system is asleep.
+If you’re concerned about losing access to your precious game save data, a Nintendo Switch Online membership gives players access to cloud saves and game data backups, which are done automatically when the system is asleep.
 It should be mentioned, however, that if you decide to cancel your Nintendo Switch Online membership, you will lose access to your cloud save data until you start your membership again, and if that doesn’t happen within six months, your data will be deleted permanently.
 You can instead manually maintain your own backups of game save data by transferring updated copies of it to a PC but for some people, that can be tedious.

-If PlayStation 5 game save data works similar to the PlayStation 4’s, PS Plus subscribers will likely have access to cloud game saves, as well as game data backups that are performed when the system is asleep.
+If PS5 game save data works similarly to the PlayStation 4’s, PS Plus subscribers will likely have access to cloud game saves, as well as game data backups that are performed when the system is asleep.
 Similar to the Nintendo Switch, if you decide to cancel your PS Plus subscription, you will lose access to your cloud saves and data until you resubscribe, and if six months lapse before that time, the data will be deleted forever.
 The alternative option to this is keeping all of your save data on a USB storage device, but that also has its risks.